Code-Institute-Submissions/Stream1-Project-2/README.md

 #### Justification of approach
-- I decided to use JavaScript rather tha jQuery as I wished to understand some of the underlying language that supports the jQuery library, rather than start using jQuery immeditatly.
+- I decided to use JavaScript rather tha jQuery as I wished to understand some of the underlying language that supports the jQuery library, rather than start using jQuery immediately.

 - I decided not to use AngularJS for this project because this is a small site, and with the exception of bootstrap (as I wanted to develop a responsive site quickly), I wanted to build a site that had been handwritten.
 Although I have not used AngularJS, I have adhered to the MVC principle on which AngularJS is based.